oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 - X.509 Certificates: If the recipient supports X.509 Certificates and the `iss` value contains an HTTPS URI, the recipient MUST
      1. obtain the public key from the end-entity certificate of the certificates from the `x5c` header parameter of the Issuer-signed JWT and validate the X.509 certificate chain accordingly, and
      2. ensure that the `iss` value matches a `uniformResourceIdentifier` SAN entry of the end-entity certificate or that the domain name in the `iss` value matches the `dNSName` SAN entry of the end-entity certificate.
-- DID Document Resolution: If a recipient supports DID Document Resolution and if the `iss` value contains a DID [@W3C.DID], the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
-In this case, if the `kid` JWT header parameter is present, the `kid` MUST be a relative or absolute DID URL of the DID in the `iss` value, identifying the public key.

 Separate specifications or ecosystem regulations MAY define rules complementing the rules defined above, but such rules are out of scope of this specification.
 See (#ecosystem-verification-rules) for security considerations.